top of page

 WellSpace Health

-Christie Gonzales, MPA, is WellSpace Health's Chief Program Officer and has been with the organization for 20 years.
+Christie Gonzales, MPA, is WellSpace Health's Chief Operations Officer and has been with the organization for 20 years.
 Christie earned her BA in Social Sciences from San Jose State University, and her Masters in Public Administration from American Public University with an emphasis on Public Health.
 In her tenure, Christie has worked to complement the full scope FQHC operations that WellSpace Health offers by integrating the 988 Suicide and Crisis Lifeline, the full service Co-Occurring Continuum of substance use disorder treatment services, and the many case management support teams.
 Her focus as Chief Program Officer has been to operationalize California's CalAIM efforts as the region's recuperative care and sobering center operator.
 Christie is a strong proponent of SAMHSA's best practice of "someone to call, someone to respond, and somewhere safe to go" and feels that the 988 CA Consortium will play a key role in legislative and policy advocacy in the next few years.
 Christie's passion for creating and implementing programs that focus on the underserved in the community gives her purpose.

 Taylor Coutts SV Headshot 2024.jpg